treetoplearning/Taproot/1_Introduction.md

 # **Lesson 1 - Introduction to Python**

-Introdcution What is Coding?
-What is Python?
-Spacing.
-Print Statements.

 ## Description

 The following lesson is an introduction to coding, which will voer basic  Python syntax as well as print statments, and a "Hello World."